swcarpentry/shell-novice/_episodes/04-pipefilter.md

 ## Nelle's Pipeline: Checking Files

-Nelle has run her samples through the assay machines and created 18 files in the `north-pacific-gyre/2012-07-03` directory described earlier.
+Nelle has run a subset of her samples through the assay machines and created 18 files in the `north-pacific-gyre/2012-07-03` directory described earlier.
 As a quick sanity check, starting from her home directory, Nelle types: